arnaudguibbert/arnaudguibbert.github.io/_posts/2024-08-15-ds-project.md

 ---
-title: A good way to start Data Science projects
+title: Python - how did I stop coding with my feet ?
 description: >-
   MLOps, in contrast with DevOps, is a quite young field so far.
 While some templates are popping up a little bit everywhere, I found one that provides a good was to start MLOps applications.
 author: me
 date: 2024-08-10 18:30:00 +0800
-categories: [Projects, Research]
+categories: [Blog]
 tags: [ML, MLOps, Python, Docker]
 pin: true
 ---